angeliaz/node_spider/README.md

-# node_spider
+# node_demo
-a simple spider written by node
+a simple demo to learn node